![]() |

 4) Information concerning specific illnesses shall be collected from existing data sources such as the hospital discharge database or medical records.

-d) All completed forms are to be mailed to the Illinois Department of Public Health, Division of Epidemiologic Studies, Occupational Disease Registry, 605 West Jefferson Street, Springfield, Illinois 62761.
+d) All completed elevated blood lead level submissions are to be mailed to the Illinois Department of Public Health, Division of Epidemiologic Studies, Occupational Disease Registry, 535 West Jefferson Street, 3rd floor, Springfield, Illinois 62761 or submitted electronically.

-e) Each case's occupational disease incidence report form shall be sent to the Department within seven days after the date of laboratory results.
-All data received from a registered, permitted or licensed clinical laboratory or hospital laboratory sent to a local health authority in Illinois or other facility shall be submitted to the Department within three business days after the date it is received by the local health authority or other facility.
+e) Each case's elevated blood lead level incidence report shall be sent/submitted to the Department within seven days after the date of laboratory results.
+A local health authority or other facility shall submit all data received from a registered, permitted or licensed clinical laboratory or hospital laboratory to the Department within three business days after the date the data are received.

 f) Every hospital, clinical or hospital laboratory, or other facility shall provide representatives of the Department with access to information including specified occupational disease cases or other cases specified for research studies related to occupational disease prevention and control.
 The Department will conduct studies of all medical, pathological, or other pertinent records and logs related to occupational disease incidence.

-g) Every hospital, clinical or hospital laboratory, or other facility shall provide the Department representatives with patient's name and attending physician's name for the purposes of follow-up on all laboratory and existing data base reports received by the Department.
+g) Every hospital, clinical or hospital laboratory, or other facility shall provide the Department representatives with the patient's name and attending physician's name for the purpose of follow-up on all laboratory and existing data base reports received by the Department.

 h) The mode of access and the time during which this access will be provided shall be by mutual agreement between the hospital, other reporting facilities and the Department.
-The Department shall not require hospitals and other reporting facilities to provide information on cases that are dated more than two years before the Department's request for further information.
-Any disputes regarding access shall be resolved by the hospital and the Department within 30 days after requests for access have been denied.
+The Department will not require hospitals and other reporting facilities to provide information on cases that are dated more than two years before the Department's request for further information.